 My landscape paintings of the Maine Coast are generally compact and straightforward in their approach, neither overly decorative nor elaborate.

-Interested in the land as an experience motivates my efforts to paint the landscape in a way that rings true and feels present in the act of observation .I have been painting the Maine landscape for over thirty years and over the course of those years I have developed a deep and abiding reverence for the landscape and see it as one of the most fundamental facts of our being, an essential element that ties us together.
+Interest in landscape as experience motivates my efforts to paint in a way that feels present in the act of observation .I began painting the Maine landscape while attending Skowhegan in the early eighties..
+I have developed a deep and abiding reverence for the landscape, a fundamental fact, central to our being that ties us together.

 My paintings are based on meditative observation of the beauty of natural world, yet this thoughtful reverie is tempered by the subtle disquiet of our contemporary alienation from nature.

 |The Bangor Daily News on the Gallery Talk at the Wendell Gilley Museum|

 |PDF Archive: Islander Article: Outsider: MDI Artist Finds Inspiration in All Seasons